The following takes place on Sunday, March 6 and Monday, March 7, 2011

 Geeky me.

 I did that in the early part of the day(Finding only 1 out of four attempts), then wandered around and checked out a few things including a free museum on a large navy sailing ship.
-It was cool to wander throughout the ship, checking out tIMG_2937he crew quarters, the engine room, among others.
+It was cool to wander throughout the ship, checking out the crew quarters, the engine room, among others.
 Even found that this particular ship had even visited Canada twice throughout its life(once to Halifax and once to Montreal).

 I continued along the boardwalk beside the port until I stumbled upon the Pride Cafe, a cute little coffee shop with a large Rainbow flag hanging outside.
 To put it in perspective, Argentina became one of only a handful of countries in the world to legalize same-sex marriage.
 Unlike Chile(remembering what the guide said in the Santiago Walking City Tour), the Church did not have as much of a strangle hold on power in Argentina.
-There was a much stronger separation of Church and State here so it is not a huge surprise that ArIMG_2983gentina is one of the more liberal of the Latin American countries.
+There was a much stronger separation of Church and State here so it is not a huge surprise that Argentina is one of the more liberal of the Latin American countries.

 So yeah.
 With my iced cappaccino(a sad alternative to my Timmie’s Iced Capp but it’ll have to do) and a nice piece of pie, I enjoyed the remainder of my 100th day in probably the best way possible.